Lenx-Finance/.github/profile/README.md

 ## Introduction

 🚀 Welcome to Lenx Finance – where we are revolutionizing the world of decentralized finance (DeFi).
-Our mission is to bridge the gap between traditional non-smart contract blockchains like Bitcoin and Dogecoin and the Ethereum Virtual Machine (EVM) ecosystem.
-We do this through our innovative blockchain, Zetachain, which is seamlessly connected to Omnichain, enabling cross-chain interactions and empowering users to explore new possibilities in DeFi.
+Our mission is to enable native BTC lending on Zetachain.
+We do this by making use of the omnichain capabilities of Zetachain, enabling cross-chain interactions and empowering users to explore new possibilities in DeFi.

 ## Technologies We Love